2017 Atlanta Falcons season: Week 7: at New England Patriots

-In a rematch of Super Bowl LI the Falcons were trying to revenge their loss in Super Bowl LI, where they blew a 28-3 lead and lost in overtime instead the Falcons loss the Super Bowl rematch 23-7.
+In a rematch of Super Bowl LI eight months later, the Falcons were trying to avenge their historic defeat, where they blew a 28-3 lead and lost in overtime, however Atlanta lost the rematch 23-7, in a game dominated by fog in the Foxboro area in the second half.
+This marked the Falcons's 6th loss to the Patriots since 2001.